Catalin Serban

 Biography

-Here the pianist Catalin Serban must be mentioned first, who, especially when performing Liszt’s first Mephisto waltz with bravura and an almost demonic possession, reminds one of Horowitz’s late performance at Carnegie Hall.“
+Here the pianist Catalin Serban must be mentioned first, who, especially when performing Liszt’s First Mephisto Waltz with bravura and an almost demonic possession, reminds one of Horowitz’s late performance at Carnegie Hall.“

 Lübecker Nachrichten

-At a very young age, Catalin Serban began his musical education at the ”George Enescu Music High School” in Bucharest.
-By the time he went to Berlin to study music, he could already look back on successes in national and international piano competitions and was celebrated by critics as a representative of the young generation of musicians.
-His virtuosity, the ”delicate and clear reproduction…” and the ”complexity of his expressiveness” (G. Constantinescu, President of the Music Critics Union of Romania), were noticed and appreciated even then. ”The young Romanian…” received similar attention in Germany where he was praised for the ”breathing, songful suppleness” (taz) of his performance at the European Piano Contest Bremen.
-The young prizewinner also received scholarships from several foundations and got much support from his mentors at the Berlin University of Arts and the University of Music Lübeck, who included Professors Martin Hughes and Konrad Elser.
-He received further artistic impulse in master classes with Professors Claude Frank, György Sebök, Pascal Devoyon, Théodore Paraskivesco and Elena Lapitskaja.
+At a very young age, Serban began his musical education at the George Enescu Music High School in Bucharest.
+By the time he came to Berlin to study, he had already won prizes at national and international piano competitions and was hailed by critics as a leading representative of the new generation of Romanian musicians.
+His virtuosity, “delicate and clear phrasing,” and “complex expressiveness” (G. Constantinescu, President of the Romanian Music Critics’ Union) were noted early on.
+In Germany, he was praised for the “breathing, songful suppleness” (taz) of his performance at the European Piano Contest Bremen.

 © Andrej Grilc